Permaculture

 The Challenge

-In the face of destructive extractive industries and the widespread use of slash-and-burn monoculture agricultural models in our Amazonian region, we seek to inspire people, both locals and visitors, to (re)discover more diverse, sustainable, and regenerative ways of living with our forest environment, and become agents of change in order to rescue and preserve endangered ancestral, agricultural, and cultural knowledge, and preserve the unique Amazon ecosystem.
+In the face of destructive extractive industries and the widespread use of slash-and-burn monocultural agriculture models in our Amazonian region, we seek to inspire people, both locals and visitors, to (re)discover more diverse, sustainable, and regenerative ways of living with our forest environment.
+Inspired people become agents of change in order to rescue and preserve endangered ancestral, agricultural, and cultural knowledge, and preserve the unique Amazon ecosystem.

 Ancestral models of sustainable and diversified agricultural production and cultivation, such as the chacra integral model that we promote at the Chaikuni Institute, proliferated all over pre-conquest South America.
-With the arrival of European colonizers and traders, as production methods shifted from local sustenance-based models towards the massive shipping of goods continentally and globally, this knowledge was progressively lost in favor of the increasing implementation of monocultures, which reached its peak from the mid-20th century and onwards.
+With the arrival of European colonizers and traders, production methods shifted from local sustenance-based models towards the massive shipping of goods continentally and globally, and this knowledge was progressively lost in favor of the increasing implementation of monocultures, which reached its peak in the mid-20th century.
 Today, the problem has been exacerbated due to the acute demand of produce coming from the big cities, both locally and globally.

-Since the mid-20th century and onwards, most farmer and forest communities have adopted slash-and-burn methods that rapidly impoverish the soils and decimate the local environments.
+From the mid-20th century onwards, most farmer and forest communities have adopted slash-and-burn methods that rapidly impoverish the soils and decimate the local environments.

 Chacra Integral

-Closely linked to the “buen-vivir” worldview, a chacra integral, sometimes referred to as chacras indígenas or chacras tradicionales, translates into a production system that allows an extended family of farmers to cover a wide range of vital needs such as food, employment, income, medicine, shelter, company and craft-making, while being stewards and protectors of their environment.
-This is achieved through a highly diversified and high-yielding system of intertwined agricultural, forestal, and livestock-related activities, which in turn provide refuse that is used as food for livestock and fish farms and as raw materials for the production of arts and crafts.
+Closely linked to the “buen-vivir” worldview, a chacra integral, sometimes referred to as chacras indígenas or chacras tradicionales, translates into a production system that allows an extended family of farmers to cover a wide range of vital needs.
+Needs such as food, employment, income, medicine, shelter, company and craft-making, that also allow farmers to be stewards and protectors of their environment.
+This is achieved through a highly diversified and high-yielding system of intertwined agricultural, forestry, and livestock-related activities, which in turn provide refuse that is used as food for livestock and fish farms, and as raw materials for the production of arts and crafts.
 Since different crops bear fruit during different times of the year, such a system allows the chacra to maximize production by yielding a variety of harvests all year long, boosting food sovereignty and making local families more resilient to market fluctuations.

 By not burning the cut vegetation but leaving it on the ground, the chacra integral system regenerates rather than impoverishes soils.
 By doing so, a chacra integral also avoids further deforestation, since it is no longer necessary to clear a new piece of forest in search of new nutrients every couple of years, as is the case with slash-and-burn agriculture, the largely predominant model used in our amazon region today.

-According to Chaikuni's Forest Engineer and permaculture coordinator Silvia del Aguila Reyna, the dangers of extensive monoculture and slash-and-burn style chacras have been presented through workshops and other interventions to local rural communities in the Loreto region as early as during the 1980s, yet there has been little to no practical incentives or support since to help farmers transition into a more sustainable practice.
-In present time, the practice of chacras integrales has almost disappeared from the Peruvian rural landscape, and indigenous forest farming techniques are being increasingly forgotten and lost.
+According to Chaikuni's Forest Engineer and permaculture coordinator Silvia del Aguila Reyna, the dangers of extensive monoculture and slash-and-burn style chacras were presented through workshops and other interventions to local rural communities in the Loreto region as early as during the 1980s.
+Despite this, there have been little to no practical incentives or support since to help farmers transition into a more sustainable practice.
+These days, the practice of chacras integrales has almost disappeared from the Peruvian rural landscape, and indigenous forest farming techniques are being increasingly forgotten and lost.
 However, diverse groups such as the Kandoshi people along the Pastaza river or some Achuar and Kichwa communities in the upper Huasaga river, have shifted away from slash-and-burn monocultures and back to their ancestral practices.

 An Alternative Paradigm